 In 1922, Mark Benson was granted a patent for a boiler designed to convert water into steam at high pressure.
 Siemens acquired the patent and developed a reliable high-pressure steam generator.
 The first commercial Benson boiler went into operation in 1927 in the thermal power plant at Gartenfeld in Berlin.

-In 1925, the Irish Free State awarded Siemens the contract for the electrification of the entire country.
+In 1925, the newly established Irish Free State awarded Siemens the contract for the electrification of the entire country which had only small coal reserves.
 The core of the supply system was the hydroelectric power plant on the river Shannon with three 30 MVA generators (commissioned in 1929).
-Extension of the plant was completed in 1933 (another 25 MVA).
+The extension of the plant with another 25 MVA was completed in 1933.